Corporate Governance Policy

 To ensure that sufficient discussion takes place at the meetings of the Board of Directors and the Management Council, the secretariat sends out meeting materials well in advance of the meeting date for the convenience of the attendees.

-The secretariat provides information required for decision-making by Directors and Audit and Supervisory Committee Members as needed.
+The secretariat provides information required for decision-making by Directors, Audit and Supervisory Committee Members, group executive officers, and other members of the senior management as needed.

 2.5.Evaluation of the Board of Directors